Crypto-Gator/Lazy-Llama-Sweep-Proposal/Lazy Llama Sweep Proposal.md

 	 - [All time average Llama price, note the increase in price that corresponds to T3 mutation lab opening.](https://cnftanalytics.io/php/searchStats.php/?search=Lazy%20Llamas,&search_type=2,&chart_type=2&time_range=trAllSelector)
 	 - [All time average price for Serum-X, note the price increase that corresponds to the opening date of the T3 mutation lab.](https://cnftanalytics.io/php/searchStats.php/?search=Lazy%20Llamas%20Serum-X,&search_type=2,&chart_type=2&time_range=trAllSelector)
- - We would benefit from the BCRB and Lazy Llama collaboration by becoming eligible for “Vox Llama” airdrops.
+ - We would benefit from the BCRC and Lazy Llama collaboration by becoming eligible for “Vox Llama” airdrops.
 These Vox Llamas will be fully functional with the Boss Planet metaverse.

  - Lazy Llamas is a project that has a large, passionate community (over 10k followers on twitter, 6.6k members on discord) who represent a significant investment group that may be more likely to become members during the second mint of Boss DAO following this floor sweep.
 	 - Lazy Llamas also have active collaborations in place with ADArealm, BCRC, CardanoVilla, Pastelbuz, and others which will allow Boss DAO to continue to organically expand its recognition in the CNFT space.
 	 - Relatedly, the leadership of the Lazy Llamas project is fully doxed with social media profiles linked on the official project website which decreases the likelihood the project will engage in any malpractice and increases the likelihood that they will continue to deliver on their roadmap throughout this fiscal year.
- - Boss DAO would obtain monthly “Lazy Token” airdrops which occur on the 15th of each month and have already started to be traded on Sundaeswap and Musliswap.
+ - Boss DAO would obtain monthly “Lazy Token” airdrops which occur on the 15th of each month and have already started to be traded on Sundaeswap and Muesliswap.
 These tokens have **_deflationary rate of 50%_** when used and should increase in value overtime.
 There are also multiple other project specific utility plans for the Lazy Token including customization of your Llama’s name, clothing, and voting when the project completes its development into a DAO.
 	 - Boss DAO shareholders would vote on how the community would like to use these tokens.
 	 - Boss DAO would also play a major role on how the Lazy Llamas project would move forward by holding a large share of llamas, serums, and tokens.
 This will increase the influence of Boss DAO as a whole.